peznauts/octahe.swift/README.md

 ```

 The optional `--name` flag can be used to specify a friendly "name" of a given node.
 If a name is
-not provided, the system will assign the given target a "name" using a SHA1.
+not provided, the system will assign the given target a "name" using a MD5 sum.

 ``` dockerfile
 ARG  USER=access-user